Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/takeAverages/postAverage/README.md

 post        : postAverage

 ## Limit
-Same as fieldAverage
+1. Same as fieldAverage
-The field to be averaged needs to be added to createFields.H and thus recompile the app
+2. The field to be averaged needs to be added to createFields.H and thus recompile the app
+3. in the dictionary : `ouputControl timeStep;` is needed.

 # Cope with limit
 Same as fieldAverage